 - Type of garden planned (rain garden, pollinator garden, shade garden, stream buffer or other)

 - How the public would access this location

 Describe the future management of the garden created at this location.
 Name the person and/or organization that will take responsibility for its upkeep (200 words or less).

 - A picture of the project location as it currently exists.

 Submit Your Proposal

 Send a paper copy with all attachments to Laura Cole, 1511 Thames Drive, Lexington, KY 40517.

 Members of the grant committee are prepared to offer support and advice, when asked, prior to submission and throughout the project period.
 They will also continue to be available for consultation about the management of the garden after completion.
-Please email Beate [email protected] for questions.
+Please email Beate Popkin [email protected] with questions.